-When College freshman Sherry Tseng decided to take Computer and Information Science 110 this spring, she did not expect the popular introductory-level computer science course to curtail her interest in computer science altogether.
+When College freshman Sherry Tseng decided to take Computer and Information Science 110 this spring, she did not expect the popular introductory-level computer science course to curtail her interest in the subject altogether.

 After a semester, she found the course so challenging that she decided not to take any CIS courses in the future.

-Tseng’s experience is not a unique.
-CIS is not the only major that offers challenging introductory level courses for prospective majors, often referred to as “weed-out” courses designed to eliminate students who are not fit to pursue the major.
+Tseng’s experience is not unique.
+CIS is not the only major that offers challenging introductory level courses for prospective majors – often referred to as “weed-out” courses designed to eliminate students who are not fit to pursue the major.